 Pinnacle Mountain Tower Trail

-Pinnacle Mountain Trail Marker The USDA Forest Service Trail #25 "Pinnacle Mountain Tower Trail" to the renovated 40-ft Pinnacle Fire Tower observation platform provides a 360-degree panoramic view from an elevation of 3520 feet.
+The USDA Forest Service Trail #25 "Pinnacle Mountain Tower Trail" to the renovated 40-ft Pinnacle Fire Tower observation platform provides a 360-degree panoramic view from an elevation of 3520 feet.

 This rehabilitated tower is located in the Unaka Mountain Zone of the Cherokee National Forest on Buffalo Mountain in the Watauga Ranger District and is one of only three remaining fire towers in the Cherokee National Forest and once served as a sentinel for the forested lands in Unicoi and Washington counties for over 75 years.
 Originally built by the Civil Conservation Corps and was in service until decommissioned from fire detection in 1989.